sudheerganisetti/md_tools/README.md

 5) 005_SiO2_Al2O3_RO_TernaryPhaseDiagram	: plots the ternary phase diagram of SiO2, Al2O3 and RO

+6) 006_Compute_MeanSquareDisplacement		: computes the mean square displacement of each atom type

 NOTE: IMD input or output file formats will not work for all the programs, however, this can be solved in near future.